Led-adel-pilot/CogniGuide/README_Programatic_SEO_MindMap_LandinPages.md

 ### 6. React Template (`components/MindMapProgrammaticLanding.tsx`)
 Custom skeleton modeled after the flashcard template but with:
-- `EmbeddedMindMap` preview fed solely by `embeddedMindMap.markdown` (no separate title/description fields—use the first parent branch as the visible title).
+- `EmbeddedMindMap` preview fed solely by `embeddedMindMap.markdown` (no separate title/description fields—use the first parent branch as the visible title), now with pan and zoom support.
 - Mind-map specific CTA copy and footer links.
 - Shared navigation, hero typography calculations, FAQ grid, etc.